 From body weight exercises to weight bearing exercises, there are many ways you can incorporate strength training into you at-home fitness routine.
 Joining a gym or group fitness class can feel daunting, especially if you’re new to exercise.
 At-home workouts offer you the convenience and flexibility of working out at your own pace, without the pressure of keeping up, or the anxiety of doing it in front of a bunch of people.
 Aside from helping you get stronger and fitter, strength training exercises carry some pretty great health benefits, such as supporting heart health, bone density, and muscle mass, and improving mobility.
 And you don't need fancy equipment or a ton of space to get an effective workout.
 If you're new to fitness or recovering from an injury, bodyweight exercises can be a great way to start.
 Traditional exercises such as squats, lunges, push-ups, planks, and sit-ups are excellent for building muscle and you can use items in your own home to increase challenge, such as using water bottles for weights, or adding incline/decline or varied positions by using a chair, stool, or stair.

-Bottom line: the best kind of fitness activity is one you'll want to do more of!
-Studies show when you choose an activity you enjoy, not only will you look forward to doing it, you'll stick with it over the long-term, which adds up to results!
+Bottom line: the best kind of fitness is the fitness you want to do more of!
+Studies show when you choose a physical activity you enjoy, not only will you look forward to doing it, you're far more likely to stick with it over the long-term.
+And it's that consistency over time that equals results!